 Executive Director/Crisis Counselor

 Alex Brace has been with Small Talk Children's Assessment since November 2011.
 Working with children has been his passion for many years.
 He is trained in Trauma-Focused Cognitive Behavioral therapy and specializes in working with children and adolescents who have been impacted by abuse and trauma.
 He is passionate about helping children heal and become empowered despite the traumatic experiences they have endured.
 He was born and raised in Lansing, Michigan.
-A lifelong Spartan fan, he became an alumni in 2010 after completing his Bachelor's in Psychology and a Master's in Counseling from Michigan State University.
+He completed his Bachelor's in Psychology and a Master's in Counseling from Michigan State University.
 Additionally, he has volunteer, work, and internship experience with different populations in the mental health field in Michigan and Wisconsin over the last 10+ years.
 Alex is a licensed counselor in the State of Michigan.

 Forensic Interviewer/Prevention Specialist